raspberrypilearning/getting-started-with-mu/en/step_6.md

 There are four buttons in the menu that allow you to control the debugger:

-+ **Continue**: starts your program again, which will then run until it hits another break point or finishes.
++ **Continue**: starts your program again, which will then run until it hits a break point or finishes.

 + **Step Over**: runs the next line of code in your program